 Both levels honor up-to-date permissions by rechecking the permissions on the underlying data prior to returning results.
 This ensures that any changes in user permissions will not be circumvented by the data residing in the cache or analytical views.

 Queries that exactly match results data in the ArcViz cache will automatically use those cached results.
 If no exact cached results exist, then queries are checked against existing analytical views.
 Queries that have aggregations that can be answered by an analytical view will automatically use that analytical view.
-All other queries will be run on the unaccelerated source data.
+All other queries will be pushed down to the configured SQL-on-Hadoop engine to run on the unaccelerated source data.

 You probably understand the concepts behind caching, so you might not be surprised that ArcViz caching can boost user concurrency 10 times or more, while also greatly improving response times.
 But caching can’t address all queries, and that’s where analytical views come in.
 Analytical views pre-compute the most expensive types of operations in a known workload, so you can get faster responses on sets of similar, but not identical, queries.
 Benchmark tests have show performance improvements ranging from 2x to 780x, depending on the amount of data returned from the query.